HumanSignal/label-studio/docs/source/guide/hotkeys.md

 You can use the [labeling settings](#Configure-your-labeling-settings) to disable this behavior or ensure that the hotkeys are visible:

-* **Labeling hotkeys**--Enables hotkeys for labels and choices.
+* **Labeling hotkeys** -- Enables hotkeys for labels and choices.
-* **Show hotkeys on labels**--If hotkeys for labels and choices are enabled, this will display the hotkey value next to the option.
+* **Show hotkeys on labels** -- If hotkeys for labels and choices are enabled, this will display the hotkey value next to the option.

 For example, in the screenshot below, both settings are enabled.
 Pressing `1` would select the "Cat" choice and pressing `4` would select the "Opossum" label.